tanner06104/trading-notes/notes.md

 - Note 46: Render is also a good hodl one
 - Note 47: BitTorrent seems dead for me
 - Note 48: Akash has a huge potential imo
+- Note 49: Grass is really bullish, S2 is on going